-For projects that are developing a novel tool for commercialization, the expected outcome is to achieve a tool that consistently, robustly and effectively meets performance characteristics required to address the bottleneck AND that is ready to be transferred to manufacturing.
+The expected outcome is to achieve a tool that consistently, robustly and effectively meets performance characteristics required to address the bottleneck AND that is ready to be transferred to manufacturing for commercialization.

 What activities will CIRM support to develop a tool?